RobbieJennings/nix-config/README.md

 Setting `ìmpermenance.enable = true` in a system configuration will cause the deletion of all files outside the nix store at boot time to ensure a clean environment on every startup.
 To persist files between boots add their paths to the persistence config option.

 ### Adding Git Hooks
 To add git hooks to your development environment run `just hooks` to enter the default development shell for this project which will automatically add formatting and static code analysis checks.
-This shell can be exited straight away.
+Once hooks are installed, the nix shell will be closed automatically.

 ### Generating Options Documentation
 To generate markdown documentation of all nixos and home-manager module options in this project run `just docs`.
 This will output `home-manager-options.md` and `nixos-options.md` into the ``docs/`` directory.